McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

+This use case describes how an update operate.

 Flow of Events
 ^^^^^^^^^^^^^^

 Basic Flow
 """"""""""

+The use case starts when Maintainer approves a proposal.

+#.
+System checks proposed packages against conflicts.
+#.
+System add updated distribution packages to IPFS.

 Alternative Flows
 """""""""""""""""

+If conflicts found, report error and cancel operation.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

+None.

 Post-Conditions
 ^^^^^^^^^^^^^^^

+None.

 Extension Points
 ^^^^^^^^^^^^^^^^

+None.